1908 New Zealand Māori rugby league tour of Australia: The tour

 The first exhibition match at the Toowoomba Agricultural Society Ground ended in controversy when the whole Māori team left the field following the sending off of Hauauru Pakere by referee Micky Dore, who had played for Queensland in Brisbane.
 The sending off resulted in a brawl that involved spectators and Albert Asher led his team off the field as he feared for his players safety.
 The second exhibition was played in Warwick and Queensland won 23-14.

 On their return to Sydney they played a match against Newcastle, winning 30-16.

 Once back in Sydney the Māori played a match against a full Australian side, losing 10-20.
 They then won a match against Sydney Metropolitan at Birchgrove Park.
 Sydney included Dally Messenger however Sydney lost 13-34.

-Simmering tensions between Giltian and Asher then exploded, resulting in the cancellation of the rest of the tour.
+Simmering tensions between Giltinan and Asher then exploded, resulting in the cancellation of the rest of the tour.
 Matches against Australia and New South Wales had been planned, as well as potentially a third match against Australia in Melbourne.
-Initial media reports said the second match against Australia was delayed due to rain, however Asher had accused Giltian of being untruthful about gatetakings for the matches and deducting ground hire fees, despite having a lease over the Sydney Agricultural Ground.
+Initial media reports said the second match against Australia was delayed due to rain, however, Asher had accused Giltinan of being untruthful about gatetakings for the matches and deducting ground hire fees, despite having a lease over the Sydney Agricultural Ground.

 With the official tour ended and gate takings being held by the NSWRL due to a court order, the Māori needed to find a way to pay for their return voyage.
 A match under rugby union rules was held at the Sports Ground between the "New Zealand Natives" and a "Metropolis" side made up of players sympathetic to the touring parties plight.
 The match was a mis-match and the Natives won 32-17.

 The team was on the dock to wish the Australian side well on their 1908–09 Kangaroo tour of Great Britain.
 As soon as the team departed, acting NSWRL secretary Horrie Miller paid for the fares home to New Zealand and the Māori side returned home.